nstoff/RRST_FND/README.md

 Our repository is structured as follows:

 device :	information about the assembly of the device including a manual, pictures, videos and the task code

-publication : the publication that follows this project

 markdown
     > code :  R script (quarto document/html file)